Wednesday 07 November 2012

 The finished video makes its YouTube debut today (see the embed above) , and the MP3 of “Steve Paints A Lot” is only available here (for now).
 It is one hot mess of a track, with swirling psychedelic touches, hypnotic rhythms and subliminal messages of the freaky kind.
 In a word: wicked.

-This entry was posted on Wednesday, November 7th, 2012 at 7:00 am and is filed under MP3.
+This entry was posted on Wednesday, November 7th, 2012 at 7:00 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.